GurpritK/mental-health-awareness/README.md

 ## Project Overview

-This project is a responsive, single-page website designed to promote mental health awareness and provide accessible information about common mental health challenges.
-Built with a focus on creating a calming, supportive digital environment for users seeking mental health resources.
+A responsive, single-page website promoting mental health awareness with accessible information about common mental health challenges.
+Built with a focus on creating a calming, supportive digital environment.

 ### Core Objectives

-🧠 **Educate** visitors on common mental health issues and evidence-based stress management techniques
+🧠 Educate visitors on mental health issues and stress management

-🎯 **Support** users by creating a safe, welcoming environment that reduces stigma and overwhelm
+🎯 Create a safe, welcoming environment that reduces stigma

-🎨 **Design** with accessibility and emotional comfort in mind, using calming colors and intuitive navigation
+🎨 Design with accessibility and emotional comfort in mind

-🔗 **Connect** users with professional mental health organizations and emergency support resources
+🔗 Connect users with professional organizations and emergency support

-### Key Features at a Glance

-- **Responsive Design** - Optimized for mobile, tablet, and desktop viewing
-- **Accessibility First** - High contrast ratios, semantic HTML, keyboard navigation
-- **Interactive Elements** - Collapsible accordions, horizontal galleries, embedded video content
-- **Professional Resources** - Curated links to UK mental health organizations
-- **Emergency Support** - Prominent display of crisis helpline information

 ## Table of Contents